schier-jonasz/kanban-board/README.md

 # kanban-board
 University project made by team PROgrammers.
-It is a nodeJS app that allows to manage kanban boards and assign task to team members.
+It is a nodeJS app that allows to manage kanban boards and assign tasks to team members.

 Prerequisites:
 - PostgreSQL